after12am/summary/README.md

 <h1>Summary</h1>

-A python script extracting main content from web page. still not work in japanese site.
+A python script extracting main content from web page.
+This library works well in japanese site and english site.

 <h3>Copyright of the original implementation</h3>